aya49/202105_sfu_cmpt_127/labs/05/README.md

 ## Practice 02

-**REQUIREMENT**: create another version of the point array functions that use this amortized constant time preallocation strategy.
+**REQUIREMENT**: you will create another version of the point array functions that use this amortized constant time preallocation strategy.
 Reimplement all the array functions to use the `reserved` field in `point_array_t` as described above.
 The `p2.h` header file already has the extra field `reserved` in the array structure.
 - Use the preallocation strategy to get amortized constant time performance.
 - Use a constant time O(1) unstable remove.